Significant Case Histories of Pressure Vessel Failures

 Introduction to the 6 case histories of pressure vessel failures

-Over the years, there have been several notable pressure vessel failures that have served as case histories, highlighting the importance of safety protocols, design considerations, and operational practices.
-These incidents have often led to modifications in standards and have informed best practices in the industry.
-Here are six significant case histories of pressure vessel failures:
+Over the years, several notable pressure vessel failures have served as case histories, highlighting the importance of safety protocols, design considerations, and operational practices.
+These incidents have often led to modifications in industry standards and have informed best practices.
+Below are six significant case histories of pressure vessel failures.

 Seveso, Italy (1976):